Respiratory therapist climbs Mount Everest in honor of late Wichita teen

 “She handed me an envelope with my name on it, told me it was from one of her co-workers.
 It was a note that she suggested that I open up later when I got home from work,” she recalled.

 Harter did as she was suggested.
-When she got home she found a card that was filled with photos and a prayer flag from a fellow Ascension VIa Christi employee she had never met.
+When she got home, she found a card filled with photos and a prayer flag from a fellow Ascension Via Christi employee she had never met.

 Part of the card reading, “I pray that you may find comfort in knowing that we lifted Samuel up in prayers from nearly the top of the world and as close to heaven as I could get,” Harter read from the card.